 The dismissal involved in the appeal to the stone can take various forms, such as direct mockery of the opposing argument, or a subtle change of topic together with the implication that the opposing argument is unworthy of discussion.

 Furthermore, the appeal to the stone is often combined with a variety of other fallacies and rhetorical techniques.
 For example, the appeal to the stone can be combined with an ad-hominem attack, when it’s used in an attempt to discredit an opponent.
 Similarly, an appeal to the stone can be combined with a strawman argument, if the person using it first distorts their opponent’s stance, in order to make it easier to dismiss.

 Note: the appeal to the stone fallacy is sometimes referred to by its Latin name, ‘argumentum ad lapidem’.

-Explanation of the fallacy
+Examples of the appeal to the stone fallacy

-Bob: Who cares.
+Bob: who cares.
 It’s a ridiculous idea anyway.

-Alice: What?
+Alex: what?
 How so?

 Bob: I don’t know.
 It just sounds made up.
 Don’t know about you, but I don’t believe it.

 Here, Alex raises a point, and Bob simply dismisses it as absurd, without explaining why.
 This is a typical example of someone using the appeal to the stone, whether they’re aware that they’re doing so or not.